 Hanoi cyclo ride

 Halong Bay - Hanoi - Hue.
-Early birds can start the day with a relaxing Tai Chi class on the sundeck or a traditional massage - the perfect way to start the day.
+Early birds can start the day with a relaxing Tai Chi class on the sundeck or a traditional massage.
 Before heading back to port this morning we explore the beautiful Sung Sot cave (Surprise Grotto), which is 10,000m² and consists of two major chambers.
 These spectacular chambers are spacious enough to hold thousands of people.

 On arrival back into Hanoi mid-afternoon we’ll explore the maze of streets in the French Quarter by cyclo (rickshaw), taking in highlights such as the Opera house and Ly Thai To park.
 We then swap our wheels for a leisurely walk through ‘36 streets of the old quarter’, named after the numerous guilds that once set up shop on a particular street from silk tailors to traditional medicine shops.